 - Whole Spices.
 Black peppercorns along with allspice berries or cloves plus a cinnamon stick give the brine warmth.

 - Herbs.
 Bay leaf and rosemary are wonderful herbs with turkey (you can use dried here; save the fresh herbs for roasting).
+If you have other herbs on hand, feel free to toss them in too.

 - Citrus Peels.
 Orange is beautiful in harmony with the apple cider and spices.